saldoukhov/r2p/README.md

 then make it public on the internet (f.e. https://ngrok.com), access the url, install the app (f.e. on phone add it from browser to desktop).
 Then you can stop ngrok and your local server, app will still be available.
+This app once installed will not use new changes published online, you will have to re-install if you want to upgrade.

-You can also use or install the app from the page published by this repository https://saldoukhov.github.io/r2p but in this case you take the risk of the code being changed in the background without you noticing.
+You can also use or install the app from the page published by this repository https://saldoukhov.github.io/r2p.
-Also, if this repository goes down, and you lose the device with this app installed, you will have hard time decrypting your secrets.
+But, if this repository goes down, and you lose the device with this app installed, you will have hard time decrypting your secrets.
 So the best practice would be to store this code in your own domain.